sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

   println("New Point: (${p3.x}, ${p3.y})")
   // New Point: (6, 8)

-  // Alternatively, use full function call val p4 = p1.moveBy(p2)
+  // Alternatively, use the full function call val p4 = p1.moveBy(p2)
   println("New Point: (${p4.x}, ${p4.y})")
   // New Point: (6, 8)